albertllousas/simple-cqrs-with-es/readme.md

  |202dba03  |TaskAdded       |{json}  | 3      |
  +--------+------------------+--------+--------+
 ```
-With this simple storage in mind, we would be able to enable a simple database for a CQRS environment, allowing to read
+With this simple definition in mind, we are able to provide a design a simple database for a CQRS environment
- and write sequences of immutable events for a particular aggregate, in our case instances of todo-lists.
+, allowing to read and write sequences of immutable events for a particular aggregate, in our case instances of todo-lists.
+ We are also ready to implement an event store in almost any way, in memory, RDBMS, nosql database or just a
+ file ... but in this project, for the sake of simplicity, a simple in-memory solution is enough:
+ - [Event store definition](/command-side/src/main/kotlin/com/alo/cqrs/todolist/infrastructure/cqrs/EventStore.kt)
+ - [In memory implementation](/command-side/src/main/kotlin/com/alo/cqrs/todolist/infrastructure/cqrs/InMemoryEventStore.kt)

 We could think in many more fields, like timestamp (of the event), eventId (to handle idempotency), transactionId (to
  group events), sequence number (all events) or clusterId (to group or subscribe streams in a more granular way), but
  for a simple implementation we wouldn't need them.

-With the previous definition we are ready to implement an event store in almost any way, in memory, RDBMS, nosql
- database or just a file ... in this project, for the sake of simplicity, a simple in memory solution :
- - [Event store definition](/command-side/src/main/kotlin/com/alo/cqrs/todolist/infrastructure/cqrs/EventStore.kt)
- - [In memory implementation](/command-side/src/main/kotlin/com/alo/cqrs/todolist/infrastructure/cqrs/InMemoryEventStore.kt)

 ### Fitting command-side in hexagonal architecture